AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/connect-set-up-service.md

 >
 >For detailed instructions, see [Integrations](https://docs.magento.com/user-guide/system/integrations.html) in the _Adobe Commerce User Guide_.

+>[!IMPORTANT]
+>
+> If restoring environments database with a different environments source data, E.g., production data to staging or vice versa, ensure to not overwrite the integration token details.
+This can be addressed by excluding the `oauth_token` table when creating your database export.

 ## Configure Store Fulfillment account credentials

 After you complete the intake form, a Walmart Store Fulfillment account is created for you.
 You will receive the following credentials when they are available: